timescale/docs/timescaledb/how-to-guides/install-timescaledb/installation-docker.md

 ([More information on data volumes][docker-data-volumes])

 <highlight type="tip">
 Our standard binary releases are licensed under the Timescale License, which allows to use all our capabilities.
-If you want to use a version that contains _only_ Apache 2.0 licensed code, you should pull the tag `x.y.z-pg:pg_version:-oss`.
+If you want to use a version that contains _only_ Apache 2.0 licensed code, you should pull the tag `latest-pg12-oss` as an example.
 </highlight>

 ## Prebuilt with PostGIS [](postgis-docker)